AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Discussion

 \textbf{(3) Steerability \& developer agency.} Which interrupt/redirect mechanisms and delegation policies best balance control under varying risk? \emph{Needed:} task-typed autonomy ladders/taxonomies; evaluations tying agency to outcome quality.

-Because tasks and tools will keep evolving, we present our approach (cognitive appraisal + mixed methods + clustering) as a \emph{living instrument}.
-Periodic re-runs (every 6–12 months) can relocate tasks, recalibrate RAI priorities, and test whether improvements in transparency, goal maintenance, and steerability measurably shift developer experience and outcomes.
+We present our approach (cognitive appraisal + mixed-methods clustering) as a \emph{living instrument}.
+Periodic re-runs can relocate tasks, recalibrate RAI priorities, and test whether tooling improvements measurably shift developer experiences and outcomes.